oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 For each element of type `/$defs/branches_t` with `category` of `product_version` it MUST be tested that the value of `name` does not contain a version range.

-> To implement this test it is deemed sufficient that the value of `name` does not contain any of the following strings:
+> To implement this test it is deemed sufficient that, when converted to lower case, the value of `name` does not contain any of the following strings:
 >
 > ```
 >   <
 >   <=
 >   >
 >   >=
+>   after
->   all versions
+>   all
+>   before
 >   later
 >   prior
+>   versions
 > ```

 The relevant paths for this test are: